IRS Form 1095: Everything You Need to Know

 In recent years, this fee you get for not having health insurance has risen considerably.
 This fee is called the “individual shared responsibility payment”.
 For example, this fee is $695 yearly for every adult in your house and $347.50 year for every child in your house.

 Need additional information related to the IRS Form 1095?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.